joebew42/greeting-service-kata/README.md

 ## Second Feature

-_Greeting a User by choosing a greeting message from a predefined set of messages_
+_Greeting a User by choosing a random greeting message from a set of messages_

 ```
 When a User with the name Joe request a greeting message